MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-guidance.md

 7. Enter *Y* to finish the log collection after the issue is reproduced.

-The traces will be stored in a zip file in the *C:\\MSDATA* folder, which can be uploaded to the workspace for analysis.
+The traces are stored in a compressed file in the *C:\\MSDATA* folder.
+This can be uploaded to the workspace for analysis.

-## Reference
+## References

 - [Troubleshooting DNS clients](/windows-server/networking/dns/troubleshoot/troubleshoot-dns-client)
 - [Troubleshooting DNS Servers](/windows-server/networking/dns/troubleshoot/troubleshoot-dns-server)